-THESE TERMS OF BUSINESSS INCLUDING SCHEDULE OF FEES & CHARGES ARE VALID FROM 12TH MARCH 2021 UNTIL FURTHER NOTICE
+THESE TERMS OF BUSINESSS INCLUDING SCHEDULE OF FEES AND CHARGES ARE VALID FROM 2ND MARCH 2023 UNTIL FURTHER NOTICE

 CLARITY MANAGEMENT LTD TRADING AS U CONSULTING